 Kieran Arter is an Associate at Volterra.
-He has over eleven years’ experience working as a transport economist.
+He has twelve years’ experience working as a transport economist.
 He specialises in estimating the wider economic benefits of transport and other infrastructure.

 He has developed an in-depth understanding of the links between transport and development and has used Volterra’s Accessibility-Density tool to estimate the impact of transport schemes on population and employment in specific locations.
 Kieran has also worked on a large number of aviation, highway and sustainable travel projects.